 In the afternoon of August 27th, hosted by the Beijing Vocational Transportation College, and hosted by the China-Australia Teacher Competence Development Centre of the Beijing Vocational College of Transport, Australia Vocational Education Alliance (AVEA) and the Melbourne Polytechnic (MP) co-sponsored “Australian Ability Teaching International Course on Law and Curriculum Development ” successfully concluded!

-Ma Boyi, Dean of Beijing Vocational Transportation College, Tian Ali, Director of Academic Affairs Office, Tao Jingchuan, Deputy Director of Academic Affairs Office, Zhang Jinghua, Deputy Director of the Office, and Guan Beisong, Secretary General of Australia Vocational Education Alliance, and Expert in Pedagogy of Melbourne Institute of Technology Greg Bambrook and Dr Roger Carroll, the Sydney Protocol and Curriculum Development Specialist at the Melbourne Institute of Technology, attended the closing ceremony of this training session.
+Ma Boyi, Dean of Beijing Vocational Transportation College, Tian Ali, Director of Academic Affairs Office, Tao Jingchuan, Deputy Director of Academic Affairs Office, Zhang Jinghua, Deputy Director of the Office, and Guan Beisong, Director of Australia Vocational Education Alliance, and Expert in Pedagogy of Melbourne Institute of Technology Greg Bambrook and Dr Roger Carroll, the Sydney Protocol and Curriculum Development Specialist at the Melbourne Institute of Technology, attended the closing ceremony of this training session.

 Australian Competency Pedagogy and Curriculum Development: Competence-based Teaching Approach, Assessment System and Curriculum Design